 - Systems Physiology

-The biomedical engineering major is housed in the Department of Engineering along with the two successful, ABET accredited programs in mechanical engineering and civil engineering.
+The biomedical engineering major is housed in the School of Engineering along with the two successful, ABET accredited programs in mechanical engineering and civil engineering.

 Biomedical Engineering Degree Quick Facts

 The biomedical engineering degree requires 128-credit hours of coursework, which also fulfills the University’s requirements for its general education program, the Integrative Core.
 Mount Union’s biomedical engineering major provides an experience that stems from its “Four Pillars of Exceptional Engineering Education.”

 Why Choose Engineering at Mount Union?

 - More than 95% placement rate to careers in industry or graduate schools

 - More than 90% placement rate in paid mechanical engineering internships

 - Small classes with strong bonds between the students and faculty members